LightTag/ylabel/README.md

 - Use IndexDB to give the user persistence without relying on a server

 ## Status
 As of now this is way before the V0 release and we're still figuring things out.
-The search funtionality works
+The search funtionality works, you can upload data and label it.
+We're working on AL with [tensorflow.js](https://www.tensorflow.org/js)